 Maine Teacher Colleges and Degrees Online Guide

 This guide to teacher preparation programs in Maine is designed to assist anyone interested in becoming a teacher in the state.
 There are many teaching schools in Maine that prepare aspiring teachers to work in a classroom.
-Choosing between the many options may be a daunting task, but we have compiled relevant information such as a table of top-rated teaching programs, a list of accredited teacher preparation programs, and student reviews to help with the process.
+Choosing between the many options may be a daunting task, but we have compiled relevant information such as lists of top-rated teaching programs, a table of accredited, state-approved teacher preparation programs, and student reviews to help with the process.
 Anyone wanting to obtain a teaching degree in Maine should be able to use this guide to find a qualified program that fits their individual career goals as an educator.

 - 3 not-for-profit teacher programs are accredited by the NCATE, TEAC, or CAEP.